nescode/hellodjango/README.md

 - This is not our business where we make money.
 This is an effort to contribute back to open source community.
 - Most affordable Python and Django training program.

+## Youtube channel
+If your learning approach is more toward visual.
+Head on to [Youtube channel](https://www.youtube.com/playlist?list=PL20-QsXJgFDO86wWR7rI8Dcw6cgrhRcud).

 ## Build it, break it and again build it.
 At Nescode, we believe in a simple thought - Practice makes a people perfect.
 Build it, break it and again build it philosophy will help you understand the stuff works in background.
 It will make your concepts more clear.